jsk-ros-pkg/euslisp-docs/docs/euslisp/manual.md

 **apropos-list** *key*[function]

-is similar to **appropos** but does no printing and returns the result as a list.
+is similar to **apropos** but does no printing and returns the result as a list.

 **constants** *&optional (string "") (pkg \*package\*)*[function]